badaouihakimou/nps-telecom-prediction/README.md

 - Churn Category / Churn Reason : post-event information
 - Customer Status : reveals the outcome
 - Total Revenue : too correlated with CLTV

+A sensitivity analysis compared three alternative mappings, at the distribution level and at the model level : the mapping is a modelling decision (Detractor share moves from 58% to 84% across variants) but the pipeline is not fragile to it.

 ## Feature Engineering